geosolutions-it/MapStore2/docs/user-guide/home-page.md

 <img src="../img/home-page/homepage-admin.jpg" class="ms-docimage" />

 The admin can see and edit everything.
-In particular, in addition to what normal user can do, an administrator:
+In particular, in addition to what normal user can do, an administrator can also:

 * Access the [Accounts manager](managing-users-and-groups.md) <img src="../img/button/acc-manager.jpg" class="ms-docbutton"/>